-Evaluation & Findings: The subject property is presently designated for industrial use (Rural Employment Center).
-The proposed amendment would change the FLUM Designation of the property from Rural Employment Center (Alachua County Designation) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is industrial.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
 The subject property may be within the City's water and wastewater service areas.
 Any future development would be required to meet the land development regulations, as they are at the time of the development.